Welcome to the FAQ’s. This part is a work in progress to be updated as the situation evolves. Some of these are real, actual questions.

 - Will we get wet?

-At this time, the small boat holds 10 people, or 11 with a mate.
-The middle boat holds a max of 24.
-Our newest boat holds 80.
+At this time, the boats hold 14 and 18 people.
+These numbers are firm and cannot be exceeded.
 Children are equal to adults in the eyes of the Coast Guard.
-No exceptions on this one.
+No exceptions!
 It is sometimes possible to arrange a second boat or partner up with a bigger vessel.

 Rain Out Policy.
 We can’t do much about the weather.
 If you’ve already paid and the weather gets ugly and we don’t get to go, you get your money back.
 Partial trips get partial refund, based on length of time we did get to go.
 Also decided by me.